Chris Knight (anthropologist): Activism

-Family Background
+Family background

 Knight was born in 1942 in Bury St Edmunds, Suffolk, where his mother Nora Dalton (born 1922, daughter of Philip Dalton and Nora Hennessy) had been serving in the Land Army.
-His father, Denis Knight, was born in 1921 in Volos, Greece, where Denis' own father, W. L. C. Knight, served as Consul General in Salonika.
+His father, Denis Knight, was born in 1921 in Volos, Greece, while Denis' own father, W. L. C. Knight, was serving as Consul General in Salonika.
+William Lowry Craig Knight was born in Cookstown, Co.
+Tyrone in 1889 and educated in the Royal School, Dungannon and Pembroke College, Cambridge.
+British Consul-General in Tunis, 1937–40; Basra, 1942–46; Athens, 1946 and Salonica, 1946–49, W. L. C. Knight is today perhaps best known as the author of a Foreign Office memorandum which, in 1941, recommended the return of the Elgin Marbles to Greece.
 From 1 September 1941 to 10 January 1947, Denis served in the 44th Royal Tank Regiment as a tank co-driver.
 He stayed with the same crew in C Squadron throughout, first joining them in Egypt and Palestine in 1942.
 His first frontline action was in July 1943 as part of Operation Husky, the invasion of Sicily, with especially heavy fighting south of Catania at Primasole Bridge.
 He continued to be in the thick of it in late 1943 as the Eighth Army pressed up from the heel of Italy along the Adriatic coast.
 In early 1944 the 44th RTR returned to the UK to prepare for the invasion of Normandy, landing on Gold Beach on D-Day +2.
 Once again they were in the heart of the action around Caen and Falaise, then through northern France and into Holland where they were a vital part of Operation Market Garden, protecting the land corridor to Arnhem.
 Their final campaign was the invasion of Germany itself, crossing the Rhine at Xanten on 24 March 1945 – the first British tanks to do so.
 They continued to face stiff opposition from diehard Nazi troops as they took Bremen, and then on to Hamburg, when hostilities ceased on 5 May 1945.
 Denis and his tank crew were fortunate to survive – many of their comrades did not.
 In later life, Denis achieved recognition as a significant war-poet, while in 1986 he published an edited collection of essays by William Cobbett.
 Nora and Denis remained together for life and had five children (Christopher, Kevin, Elizabeth, Peter and Simon).
 When he was 30, Chris formed a long-term relationship with Ann Bliss.
 The couple have three children (Rosie, Olivia and Jude) and eight grandchildren.